azuline/rose/README.md

   releases  Manage releases.
   playlists Manage playlists.
 ```

+> [!NOTE]
+> This quickstart assumes you have a local "source directory" of music releases
+> for Rosé to manage.
+Each music release must be an immediate child
+> subdirectory of the "source directory."

 Great!
 Next, we'll (1) configure Rosé, (2) mount the virtual filesystem, and
 finally (3) play music!